goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 ####Types:

 * First NF (1NF): each attribute only contains atomic values, i.e. single-valued
-* Second NF (2NF): 1NF characteristics + no partial dependencies on the primary key
+* Second NF (2NF): 1NF characteristics + non-key attributes depend on the primary key
 	* Violated if any proper subset of each key contains a non-prime attribute in its closure
 * Third NF (3NF): 2NF +
 	* most normalized